-Stephanie Armstrong
+Stephanie Armstrong OAM

 Emerging Leader 2013 – 2014

-Stephanie Armstrong is a proud Gamilaraay woman who has strong links with Victoria through family and friends.
+Stephanie Armstrong OAM is a proud Gamilaraay woman who has strong links with Victoria through family and friends.
 From a very early age, she looked to teach and learn.
 A large extended family provided her with many realities that guided her teaching.
 Her 40 years of experience in education has provided her with the satisfaction of talking and listening to many children and their families.
 Returning to Victoria after 25 years in other states led her to work in numerous roles both at state and national levels.

-Stephanie works part-time with Weenthunga Health Network to provide leadership in strength based approaches to young women and their sense of identity.
-Her other focus is to increase the knowledge and understandings of Australians who wish to support improved Indigenous health outcomes.
+Stephanie worked part-time with Weenthunga Health Network to provide leadership in strength based approaches to young women and their sense of identity.
+Her other focus was to increase the knowledge and understandings of Australians who wish to support improved Indigenous health outcomes.
 Her energy has seen her present workshop from schools to Universities so as to provide an informed network of supporters to local students.
 Always encouraging all to work with compassion, love and courage.
 Her respected position now sees her being termed as an Aunty, not only within her local Bendigo community but further afield in Victoria.

 Stephanie has worked with a few key women to provide the opportunity for young Aboriginal women studying years 10 to 12 to come to Melbourne to be a part of a “Women’s Talk: Health Day.”
 The day provided these young women with the opportunity to hear the stories of nine to 12 Aboriginal women who are currently working in the health field.
 Stephanie believes that young Aboriginal women will be engaged and inspired by being given the opportunity to listen to the stories of Aboriginal women who are already working in health careers.